 - Having autonomy.
-A trend that’s really come to fruition since the post-pandemic working world, employees these days thrive from having control over the organisation of their work day – whether this be their hours or where they work.
-In addition, it’s been proven that micromanagement can lead to low employee morale and high staff turnover.
+A trend that’s really come to fruition since the post-pandemic working world, employees these days thrive from having control over the managing of their work day – whether this be their hours or where they work.
+In addition, it’s been proven that micromanagement can lead to low employee morale and high employee turnover.

 - Maintaining a healthy work/life balance.
 Most importantly for workers’ happiness is the ability to switch off the laptop at the end of the day and know they can really relax when the work day is done.